-- Pressing 1 or 1 will step you through the modes or set a value. - Pressing () selects a function or accepts (saves) a value. - Pressing (more moves you backwards in the configuration or steps you completely out of set up to the "Gas Readings Mode."
+- Pressing or will step you through the modes or set a value. - Pressing selects a function or accepts (saves) a value. - Pressing (MODE) moves you backwards in the configuration or steps you completely out of set up to the "Gas Readings Mode."